 Section 3.
-The City will partner with King County and communities negatively impacted by the War on Drugs and with lived experience in the criminal justice system to seek the expungement of cannabis convictions handed down prior to 2014, including, but not limited to, printed and electronic records where this information might be retailed.
+The City will advocate partnership with King County to seek the expungement of cannabis convictions handed down prior to 2014.

 Section 4.
 The Mayor's Office will use summer legal interns to participate in and partner with ongoing regional efforts to work on expungement of cannabis convictions handed down prior to 2014.